Skip to main content

 6.13Organisational Variations and Alternative Structures in Secondary Education

-The Ministry of Education and Religious Affairs implements special programmes and supports alternative educational structures.
-The aim is to provide education which meets the needs of people with different educational, social and cultural background.
+The Ministry of Education, Religious Affairs & Sports implements special programs and supports alternative educational structures.
+The aim is to provide education, that meets the needs of people of a different educational, social and cultural background.

 In this context, the following types of schools are in operation: